 Learning Spanish will allow you to visit so many amazing places and maybe meet some very famous people.
 If you read celebrity magazines, you'll know that plenty of Spanish-speakers are Hollywood stars.
-In both movies and TV shows, there are Spanish-speaking stars like Eva Longoria, Salma Hayek, and Penelope Cruz, to name a few.
+In both movies and TV shows, there are Spanish-speaking stars like Mar Anthony, Salma Hayek, and Penelope Cruz, to name a few.

-However, this challenge is worth it for the cultural exploits including:
+The challenge of learning Spanish is ultimately worth it for the cultural exploits.
+These include: